Sudhansh6/sudhansh6.github.io/_posts/CS347/live3.md

 - `forkret` is a small function that a program has to execute after a process has been created.
 This mainly involves the locking mechanism that will be discussed later. `fork` is a wrapper of `allocproc`

 - `sched` is only called by the user processes in case of `sleep`, `exit`, and `yield`. `sched` stores the context of the current context onto the kernel stack.
 The `scheduler` function is called by the scheduler thread to switch to a new process.
 Both of these functions call the `swtch` function to switch the current process.
-Think of the CPU scheduler (scheduler thread) as an intermediate process that has to be executed when you are switching from process A to process B.
+Think of the CPU scheduler (scheduler thread) as an intermediate process that has to be executed when switching from process A to process B.

   Why do we need this intermediate process?
 Several operating systems make do without a scheduler thread.
 This is modular, and xv6 chose this methodology.
 The `scheduler` function simply uses the Round Robin algorithm.